FREQUENTLY ASKED QUESTIONS

 I feel as though negative things like microaggressions happen all the time.
 What’s the point of reporting them?

-Although microaggressions occur often, each makes an impact and they have a cumulative effect on both individuals and communities.
-Reporting microaggressions helps tremendously.
-The more information we have about microaggressions on campus, the better the Bias Response and Referral Network and other offices can focus on educational programs, outreach efforts, and responses.
+Although microaggressions occur often, each one has an impact on the individual, and they have a cumulative effect on both individuals and communities.
+Reporting microaggressions helps tremendously in combating bias.
+The more information we have about microaggressions on campus (e.g., who engaged in the behavior, the identity targeted, where the incident occurred), the better the BRRN and other offices can focus their educational programs, outreach efforts, and responses.